 People always live amid their own feelings, and have done so for many years.
 When they are at peace within their hearts, they act (believing their willingness to be a feeling of peace), and when they are not at peace within their hearts, they do not act (believing their disinclination or dislike to be a feeling of unease).
 If things go smoothly, they think that[a] it is the will of God.
 (In fact, it is something that ought to have gone very smoothly, this being the natural law of things.)
 When things do not go smoothly, they think that[b] it is not God’s will.
 When they encounter something that does not go smoothly, they stop.
 Such feelings are not accurate, and acting according to them will cause many delays.
 For example, there will certainly be difficulties in putting the truth into practice and even more in doing God’s will.
 Many positive things will be difficult to realize.
 Just as the saying goes, “The road to happiness is strewn with setbacks.”
 People have too many feelings in their practical lives, leaving them constantly at a loss and unsure about many things.
 Nothing is clear to people unless they can understand the truth.
-But in general, when they act or speak according to their feelings, as long as it’s not something that violates the great principles, the Holy Spirit does not react.
-It’s like the crown of righteousness felt by Paul: For many years, no one believed that his feelings were wrong, nor did Paul himself ever feel that his feelings were in error.
+But in general, when they act or speak according to their feelings, as long as it is not something that violates the primary principles, the Holy Spirit does not react at all.
+It is like the “crown of righteousness” felt by Paul: For many years, no one believed that his feelings were wrong, nor did Paul himself ever feel that his feelings were in error.
 Where do people’s feelings come from?
-They are, of course, the reaction of their brains.
+They are, of course, reactions that come from their brains.
 Different feelings are produced according to different environments and different matters.
-Much of the time, people infer by human logic and get a set of formulas, which results in the formation of many human feelings.
-Without realizing it, people enter their own logical inference, and in this way, these feelings become what people rely on in their lives, they become an emotional crutch in their lives (like Paul’s crown, or Witness Lee’s “meeting the Lord in the air”).
-God has almost no way of interceding in these feelings of man, and has to allow them to develop of their own accord.
-Today, I speak to you plainly on various aspects of the truth.
-If you keep going by your feelings, do you not still live in vagueness?
-You don’t accept the words that have clearly been set out for you, and always rely on your personal feelings.
+Much of the time, people make inferences with human logic through which to get a set of formulas, which results in the formation of many human feelings.
+Without realizing it, people enter into their own logical inferences, and in this way, these feelings become what people rely on in their lives; they become an emotional crutch in their lives, such as Paul’s “crown of righteousness” or Witness Lee’s “meeting the Lord in the air.”
+God has almost no way of interceding in these feelings of man, and has to allow them to develop as they will.
+Today, I have spoken to you plainly on various aspects of the truth.
+If you keep going by your feelings, do you not still live amid vagueness?
+You do not accept the words that have clearly been set out for you, and always rely on your personal feelings.
 In this, are you not like a blind man feeling an elephant?
 And what will you ultimately gain?

 It is unavoidable that all people have feelings.
-During the Age of Law, many people also had certain feelings, but the errors in their feelings were less than the people of today.
-That’s because, before, people were able to behold the appearance of Jehovah, and could see messengers, and they had dreams.
-The people of today are unable to see visions or messengers, and thus there are more errors in their feelings.
-It is unavoidable that people have feelings.
-The people of the Old Testament also had feelings, and believed that these feelings were quite right, but messengers would often appear among them, which lessens the errors of their feelings.
-When the people of today feel something is particularly right, and go and put it into practice, the Holy Spirit does not reproach them, and they are at peace.
-After they have finished, it is only through communion or reading the words of God that they discover they were wrong.
-In one regard, there are no messengers appearing to people, dreams are scarce, and people see nothing of the visions in the sky.
-In another regard, the Holy Spirit does not increase His reproach and discipline in people; there is hardly any of the work of the Holy Spirit in people.
-Thus, if people do not eat and drink the words of God,[f] do not understand the path to practice, and do not actually seek, then they will reap nothing.
-The principles of the work of the Holy Spirit are as follows: He pays no attention to that which does not involve His work; if something is not within the scope of His jurisdiction, He never intercedes, allowing people to make whatever trouble they wish.
-You can act however you want, but the day will come when you don’t know what to do.
-God only works single-mindedly in His own flesh, never interfering or involving Himself in the work and the little world of men; instead, God gives your world a wide berth, and does the work which He ought to.
-Today, you are not reproached if you overspend by five mao, nor rewarded if you save five mao.
-These are human matters, and have not the slightest connection to the work of the Holy Spirit—your actions in this regard are not within the scope of My work.
+During the Age of Law many people also had certain feelings, but the errors in their feelings were fewer than the people of today.
+That is because before, people were able to behold the appearance of Jehovah; they could see messengers and they had dreams.
+The people of today are unable to see visions or messengers, and thus the errors in their feelings have multiplied.
+When the people of today feel something is particularly right and go put it into practice, the Holy Spirit does not reproach them, and they are very much at peace inside.
+After the fact, it is only through communion or reading the words of God that they discover they were wrong.
+One aspect of this is that there are no messengers appearing to people, dreams are very scarce, and people see nothing of the visions in the sky.
+Another aspect is that the Holy Spirit does not increase His reproaches and discipline within people; there is hardly any of the work of the Holy Spirit within them.
+Thus, if people do not eat and drink the words of God, do not seek the truth in a practical way, and do not understand the path of practice, then they will reap nothing.
+The principles of the work of the Holy Spirit are as follows: He pays no attention to that which does not involve His work; if something is not within the scope of His jurisdiction, He absolutely never meddles or intercedes, allowing people to make whatever trouble they wish.
+You can act however you want, but the day will come when you find yourself panic-stricken, and at a loss.
+God only works single-mindedly in His own flesh, never interfering in the work of man.
+Instead, He gives the world of man a wide berth, and does the work which He ought to.
+You will not be reproached if you do something wrong today, nor will you be rewarded if you do something good tomorrow.
+These are human matters, and have not the slightest connection to the work of the Holy Spirit—this is not at all within the scope of My work.

 b.
 The original text does not contain the phrase “they think that.”